zzeromin/Rainbow-LED-Button/README.md

 Made by Tentacle Team( http://cafe.naver.com/raspigamer )

-This project is the Rainbow LED Button using arduino, raspberry pi and RGB LED.
+The purpose of this project is to create Rainbow LED Button using arduino, raspberry pi and RGB LED.
 This would be a very useful and necessary for RetroPie or Recalbox users.
 You can modify opensource to make the buttons look nice.

 <img src="https://github.com/zzeromin/Rainbow-LED-Button/blob/master/RAS_Fantastic.jpg" width="70%" height="70%">